View, create, edit, or delete projects

 1. Open the project.

-2. Click the project name at the top of your screen.
+2. Click the project name in the top left of your screen.

 Delete a project

-1. Hover over the left side of the screen or click Open sidebar to view the chat list.
+1. On the Bolt homepage, hover over the left side of the screen or click Open sidebar to view a list of your projects.

-2. Hover over the chat you want to delete.
+2. Hover over the project you want to delete.

 Delete a project in StackBlitz